Anxiety

 Whether about finances or health, having big conversations with parents as an adult child can be challenging.
 The dynamics between a parent and child remain, no matter what age, and this can be a barrier to discussions, particularly when parents need more help as they get older.
 Our Founder and Clinical Director Matt Lundquist recently appeared in The Wall Street Journal and WESA to address how…

-How Parents Can Help Young Adults Navigate Their First Year of College: Founder and Clinical Director Matt Lundquist on All of It with Alison Stewart
+Parents Have a Big Job to Do With Kids' Back-To-School Anxiety: Founder and Clinical Director Matt Lundquist on All Of It with Alison Stewart

 Connect with one of our senior therapists to make a plan to get started